Iodine deficiency is one of the most important and prevalent global deficiencies of the late 20th and early 21st century.

 - Since then, iodine intake levels have stabilized, but at levels considered by experts to be on the low end of sufficient.
 Many groups are still considered to be at-risk, including women of child-bearing age, pregnant women and those on a voluntarily restrictive diets.
 (2-4)

 - According to the World Health Organization, 40% of the world’s population live in areas considered at-risk for iodine deficiency.
 (5,6)

-Even if you eat a healthy diet, it’s easy to become iodine deficient.
-Join me as I reveal why iodine deficiency is so prevalent these days, why having sufficient levels is crucial to your health, as well as the best ways to lock in those iodine stores.
+Join me as I reveal why iodine deficiency is still prevalent these days, why having sufficient levels is crucial to your health, as well as the best ways to lock in your iodine stores.

 Why is Iodine So Important?

-Maybe even more important is the role of iodine in protecting cells from the chemical and toxic load that has reached unprecedented levels in our environment.
-Chlorine
+One of the most important roles of iodine is to protect cells from the chemical and toxic load that has reached unprecedented levels in our environment.

 Why We Are Iodine Deficient: Possible Factors Linked to Iodine Deficiency